Amy G Sparkman

 |

-I hold a bachelor’s degree in secondary education/business administration from Baylor University and a master’s degree in education from Sam Houston State University.
-Having taught for more than 20 years, I am an experienced teacher who is excited to take on the position of school counselor.
-After earning my master's degree in school counseling from Liberty University in December 2024, I have a strong interest in fostering the intellectual, social, and emotional development of students.
+I hold a bachelor’s degree in secondary education/business administration from Baylor University, a master’s degree in education from Sam Houston State University, and a master's degree in School Counseling from Liberty University.
+Having taught for more than 20 years, I am an experienced teacher who is excited to take on the position of school counselor, with a strong interest in fostering the intellectual, social, and emotional development of students.

 Professional Highlights: